Manuel Tinio: The American period: from general to governor and director

 Manuel Tinio dedicated the remainder of his life to politics.
-The hold that Manuel Tinio had on the province was awesome.
-Even if he did not have any position, he maintained absolute control over the local government with the unchallenged power to make or unmake provincial leaders.
-In order to maintain and gain his political power, Manuel Tinio made it a practice to visit every voter during an election year, reserving for last those who were known to be against his party.
-A few days before the election, Tinio would visit them.
-He would sit where everyone who passed by the house could see him.
-After chatting with his host for an hour or two, without even discussing politics, the whole barrio would conclude that the fellow had been won over by Tinio!
-His credibility with his partymates shattered, the poor fellow had no choice but to move over eventually to the Nationalista Party!
+Even without a formal position, he influenced provincial leaders.
+In order to maintain and gain his political power, he made it a practice to visit every voter during an election year, reserving for last those who were known to be against his party.
+After chatting with his host for an hour or two, without even discussing politics, the whole barrio would conclude that the host had been won over by Tinio.
+With their credibility questioned, they would be forced to move over eventually to the Nationalista Party.

 Lewis Gleeck wrote of Manuel Tinio as "the supreme example of caciquism in the Philippines" and cited the case of one of Tinio's most prominent political leaders who had shot and killed a man in front of many witnesses.
 The Americans, wanting to show that there was equality under American law, tried to make a big case out of it.
 However, they could not find a single lawyer in the whole province willing to act for the prosecution.
 After sending an American lawyer from Manila, the case had to be dismissed, because no witness came up to testify!
 J. Ralston Hayden, a high American official, said:

 "Tinio controlled the entire government: the Courts of First Instance, the Justices of the Peace, the chiefs of police and police forces, the mayors and the councilors.
 These, together with a tremendous money power, were in his hands.
 No one dared to stand up against him."

-Manuel Tinio was also a very good friend of Manuel Quezon and Sergio Osmeña, the Speaker of the National Assembly and the most powerful Filipino in the political scene at that time.
+Manuel Tinio was also a good friend of Manuel Quezon and Sergio Osmeña, the Speaker of the National Assembly and the most powerful Filipino in the political scene at that time.
 It was not surprising, therefore, that Manuel Tinio was included in the Independence Mission that went to Washington, D.C. in 1921.